VBPYCE-110 - Thermostat Vevor - Free user manual and instructions

 | □ | Ground wire is connected correctly |

-Step 1: Running test can begin after completing all installation;
+Step 1: The running test can begin after completing all installation.

-Step 3: Emptying all air within pipes and water tank, press "on-off" button on control panel to
+Step 3: Empty all air within pipes and water tank, press the "on-off" button on the control panel to

-Step 4: Items need to be checked during running test:
+Step 4: Items to be checked during the running test:

 4. Controller Operation Guidance